 I find it almost comical because I rarely find anyone who can articulate what Cinco de Mayo is or what it stands for.
 Yet, some will suggest that wearing an American flag t-shirt or waving a U.S. flag on that day is somehow offensive.
 Nothing could be further from the truth.
 Do not let this day become another contortion that divides us.

 Let me be clear – Cinco de Mayo IS NOT a Mexican Holiday.
-Cinco de Mayo celebrates the Battle of Puebla, which took place on May 5, 1862.
-If Cinco De Mayo is going to be a legitimate holiday, then every North American needs to know that it is actually a Mexican AND Yank holiday.
+Cinco de Mayo celebrates the Battle of Puebla, which took place on May 5th, 1862.
+If Cinco De Mayo is going to be a legitimate holiday, then every North American needs to know that it is a Mexican AND Yank holiday.
 Allow me to explain.

 In 1861, France sent a massive army to invade Mexico.
 Maximilian led this army.
 At that time, France sympathized with the Confederacy.
-The Union feared that France would have fought alongside the Confederacy or attempted to regain some of its former colonies in the Americas by working with the Confederates once France defeated Mexico (O’Neill, 2017).
+The Union feared France would have fought alongside the Confederacy or attempted to regain some of its former colonies in the Americas by working with the Confederates once France defeated Mexico (O’Neill, 2017).
 So the North strategically discharged Union Soldiers as long as those soldiers would join the fight against the French alongside the Mexicans.

 The fight that unfolded is worthy of being remembered.
 The French vastly outnumbered the Mexican and American forces, almost 2 to 1.
 However, led by a Texas General, the Mexicans and U.S. soldiers fought like hell and defeated the French.
 It was a big win for both the Mexicans and the Yanks!